 Step 3: Cover bowl with plastic wrap and chill in the fridge for 30 minutes.

-Step 5: Roll and cut the cookies.
-Remove the dough from the fridge and place it on a lightly floured surface (A).
-Use your hands to form the dough into a round disk (B).
-Then use a floured rolling pin to roll the cookie dough into a circle ¼ inch thick (C).
+Step 4: Roll and cut the cookies.
+Remove the dough from the fridge and place it on a lightly floured surface.
+Form the dough into a round disc then roll the cookie dough into a circle ¼ inch thick.

-Step 7: Bake the cookies for about 15 minutes or until edges just begin to turn golden.
+Step 7: Bake the cookies at 350°F for about 8 minutes or until edges just begin to turn golden.
 Let the cookies cool on the baking sheet for 5 minutes before transferring to a wire rack to cool completely.

 Step 8: Assemble the cookie sandwiches when the cookies have cooled completely.
-Place cookie tops (those with cutouts) on a surface (a baking sheet or piece of parchment).
-Add a bit of confectioners' sugar to a sifter and sprinkle over the cookie tops.
+Place cookie tops (those with cutouts) on a baking sheet or piece of parchment.
+Sprinkle confectioners' sugar over the cookie tops.

 Step 9: Turn cookie bottoms (those without cutouts) upside down so that the side that touched the baking sheet while baking faces up.
 Spread each one with a heaping teaspoon of jam.